felipemattosv/landManager/README.md

 ## Exercise:
 ### Make a land management program
-### Each land will have:
+### Each terrain will have:
 - 1: Owner
 - 2: Date of last cleaning
 - 3: Address
 - 4: Area
 - 5: Associate brokerage
+- 6: Registration number

 ### Functionalities:
 - 0: EXIT
-- 1: REGISTER LAND
+- 1: REGISTER TERRAIN
 - 2: REMOVE TERRAIN
 - 3: LIST LAND
 - 4: ORDER LAND BY AREA (Descending order)
 - 5: LIST LAND BY BROKER
 - 6: ORDER BY DATE OF LAST CLEANING (From dirtiest to cleanest)
-- 7: SEARCH FOR LAND BY ADDRESS
+- 7: SEARCH FOR TERRAIN BY ADDRESS
 - 8: GENERATE LAND REPORT
 - 9: SEARCH FOR TERRAIN BY REGISTRATION NUMBER